rantsandruse/pytorch_lstm_05llm/README.md

 ### OpenAI API Optimization
 2. **Batch processing**: I batched the reviews to save on overhead costs when making API calls.

 3. **Token optimization**: I used only the last 500 characters of each review to save tokens.
 This came from data analysis - I noticed that reviews often start with misleadingly positive notes but end with the actual sentiment (e.g., "this is my favorite childhood movie... but now I hate it so much").

-### Universal Tip
-4. **Always examine your data first**: Look at your data first before training a model or calling an API.
-This is a technique that will hopefully never go out of date, even though the models surely will.
+I guess the more important tip here is **always examine your data first**.
+This is a technique that will hopefully never go out of date, even though the best models surely will.

-## installatins and files
+## files
 - **`fine_tuning_lora_colab.ipynb`**: Google Colab notebook with optimized LoRA implementation, ready to run on free Colab tier
 - **`openai_api_run.ipynb`**: Notebook for running IMDB sentiment analysis using OpenAI API for comparison
 - **`out_of_box.py`**: Python script for running GPT4 model out of the box without fine-tuning